starsite/FileMaker-Swift/README.md

  - - -

 ### Active token?
-A simple Bool check to see if there's an existing token in `UserDefaults`, and whether or not it's expired.
+Bool check to see if there's an existing token and whether or not it's expired.
 The `_` means we aren't using (don't care about) the token value right now, we only care that there /is/ one.

 ```swift
     // active token?